No, I’m not reporting on a spill from a manure lagoon. A young college professor has found a way to make asphalt adhesive from pig waste.

 Here are just some of the benefits of hog waste for this application:

 - It has high water content and no nutritional value for humans.

 - It is an abundant, infinitely renewable resource.
 In limited quantities it is a great fertilizer, but the hogs produce much more than can be safely applied to cropland.

 - Therefore, disposal is a huge problem for farmers.
 Common practice is to push it into lagoons, which occasionally spill their contents.

 - Farmers are happy to have someone collect it.
 No money need change hands in the process.

 - Once Fini’s process removes the carbon from it the leftovers (nitrogen potassium, and phosphorus) still make great fertilizer.

 Bioadhesive Alliance and PiGrid

-Along with a faculty colleague and a student who plans to continue graduate studies at NCA&T, Fini has formed a company, managed by the university’s Office of Technology Transfer, called Bioadhesive Alliance.
+Along with a faculty colleague and a student who plans to continue graduate studies at NCA&T, Fini has formed a company called Bioadhesive Alliance.
+It’s managed by the university’s Office of Technology Transfer.
 The company’s product is called PiGrid (pronounced pie-grid, which sort of rhymes with hybrid).

 So far, Fini can only make 250 mg at a time, but already she’s receiving calls both from farmers who want to unload their manure and from asphalt producers and road builders who want to be first in line to receive product once the manufacturing is scaled up.
 She hopes to have a 75-gallon reactor up and running by summer 2014.